georgantas/fpga-processor/README.md

     - Branch not equal
 - Jump instructions:
     - Unconditional jump instruction
-    - Unconditional jump instruction from file
+    - Unconditional jump instruction from address in the register file

 # Synthesized Components